Get Updates! Membership

 Sameer Ladha

-Sameer Ladha is an attorney by profession and has worked at the United Nations, and in corporate law.
+Sameer Ladha is an attorney by profession and has worked at the United Nations and in corporate law.
 He subsequently pursued an MS in Bioethics.
 He is currently the Deputy Director of the graduate program in Bioethics at Columbia University, teaches in the program, and is particularly interested in Islam’s evolving discourse in the field.

 Riaz Merchant

 Riaz Merchant is an entrepreneur and seasoned technology leader with over 25 years of experience driving innovation in software and cloud technologies.
 As the Founder and CEO of Mertech Data Systems, he helped develop tools and technologies that enable companies to modernize their databases and applications quickly and at a fraction of the cost.
 His expertise extends to fostering a culture of innovation and customer-centric Solutions.
 Beyond his professional accomplishments, Riaz is deeply committed to community service.
-He serves on the Small Business Administrations Regulatory Fairness Board, in the Office of the National Ombudsman, advocating for small businesses in resolving regulatory challenges.
-He also serves on the Industry Advisory Board of his Alma mater Florida International University’s Dept. of Electrical and Computer Engineering.
+He serves on the Small Business Administration’s Regulatory Fairness Board, in the Office of the National Ombudsman, advocating for small businesses in resolving regulatory challenges.
+He also serves on the Industry Advisory Board of his Alma mater, Florida International University’s Department of Electrical and Computer Engineering.

 Additionally, he has served on the board of UHI Community Care Clinic and is currently serving as the Chair of Emgage FL CAC.
 Riaz’s educational background includes a Master’s in Computer Engineering from Florida International University and a BS in Computer Systems Engineering.
 He also participated in Stanford University’s Executive Program for Growing Companies.
 In his spare time, Riaz likes to read, play tennis, travel with his family, cook, and take walks with his dogs.